 But getting it and feeling it are different continents.

-Your therapist nods, takes notes, might even be impressed.
-But meanwhile, your actual life - the messy, feeling, breathing life - remains exactly the same.
+They've turned their pain into a PhD thesis.
+Every feeling comes with footnotes, every memory has been peer-reviewed.
+Their therapist nods, takes notes, might even be impressed.
+But meanwhile, their actual life remains exactly the same.
+The messy, feeling, breathing life goes untouched.

 Clean pain is just pain.
 Your partner leaves, you grieve.
 Someone dies, you mourn.
 You fail, you feel the failure.
 It moves through you like weather - intense, sometimes terrible, but temporary.